Harbor Deployment with CloudNativePG

 Here is a brief overview of Harbor Deployment with CloudNativePG on Kubernetes using Kosi

-This guide provides a detailed guide to deploy Harbor on Kubernetes using a CloudNativePG (CNPG) PostgreSQL cluster managed by the CloudNativePG operator, installed via Kosi.
+This guide describes how to deploy Harbor on Kubernetes using a CloudNativePG (CNPG) PostgreSQL cluster managed by the CloudNativePG operator in an air‑gap and non-airgap environments.

 Step 1 — Install CloudNativePG operator